Gavin1937/MoonRegistration/BUILDING.md

   * Or, you can turn it off to build the library into a static library `-DMR_BUILD_SHARED_LIBS=OFF`
 * Use Custom build of opencv
   * You can tell cmake to use your opencv build with flag `-DOPENCV_DIR`.
 This flag should point to a folder that contains cmake files like **"OpenCVConfig.cmake"** or **"opencv-config.cmake"**
-* To enable MoonRegistration library to use OpenCV non-free models and algorithms, you can set cmake flag `-DMR_ENABLE_OPENCV_NONFREE=ON`.
+* To enable MoonRegistration library to use OpenCV non-free module and algorithms, you can set cmake flag `-DMR_ENABLE_OPENCV_NONFREE=ON`.
 By default, this option is `OFF` by default.

 ## Install with CMake